-Component Element Purpose Performance Measures 2014 Performance Outcome Base Compensation- Current Year Annual Base Salary Fixed element of pay based on an individual's primary duties and responsibilities.
+2015 Performance Component Element Purpose Performance Measures Outcome Base Compensation- Current Year Annual Base Salary Fixed element of pay based on an individual's primary duties and responsibilities.
 Individual performance and contribution based on primary duties and responsibilities.
-All NEOs received base pay increases, which included increases for certain NEOs to move total compensation closer towards market median as applicable.
+All NEOs received base pay increases, except for Mr. Bouts (as he was hired in February 2015), which included increases for certain NEOs to better- align total compensation with market median, as applicable.
 Annual Incentive- Performance Based Cash Annual EVA® Incentive Compensation Plan Designed to reward achievement of specified annual corporate and/or operating unit financial goals pursuant to EVA® principles.
-Actual 2014 EVA® based on the amount of corporate net operating profit after-tax, less a charge for capital employed in the business based on the Corporation's 9% after-tax internal hurdle rate, as compared to the 2014 EVA® incentive plan target.
-Resulted in an award of 189% of target for all NEOs except Mr. Feldser, who received an award of 138% of target.
+Actual 2015 EVA® based on the amount of corporate net operating profit after-tax, less a charge for capital employed in the business based on the Corporation's 9% after- tax internal hurdle rate, as compared to the 2015 EVA® incentive plan target.
+Resulted in an award of 125% of target for all NEOs except Mr. Bouts, who received an award of 182% of target (as his target is based on a combination of his respective operating unit's financial and EVA® goals and the Corporation's consolidated plan).
 Long-Term Incentive- Performance Based Cash Long-Term Cash Incentive Plan Designed to promote long-term creation of shareholder value in relative terms (TSR performance versus a subset of companies in the S&P 500) and absolute terms (ROAIC) and provide an executive retention incentive.
 50% based on TSR over 3 years relative to a subset of S&P 500 companies and 50% based on ROAIC over 3 years, as compared to targets.
-The 2012-2014 cycle resulted in an award payment of 173.6% of target for all NEOs based on above target performance for relative TSR (62nd percentile) and ROAIC (12.8%).
+The 2013-2015 cycle resulted in an award payment of 172.2% of target for all NEOs, except Mr. Bouts, based on above-target performance for relative TSR (61st percentile) and above-target ROAIC performance (13.0%).

-Component Element Purpose Performance Measures 2014 Performance Outcome Long-Term Incentive- Performance Based Equity Stock Options and Stock-Settled SARs Designed to promote share ownership and long-term performance resulting in the creation of shareholder value.
+Component Element Purpose Performance Measures 2015 Performance Outcome Long-Term Incentive -Performance Based Equity Stock Options and Stock-Settled SARs Designed to promote share ownership and long-term performance resulting in the creation of shareholder value.
 Stock price appreciation relative to the grant date stock price (exercise price) of the stock options/SAR grants.
-Stock price performance ending Restricted Stock/RSUs Designed to promote share ownership, provide a retention incentive and provide long-term incentive for the creation of shareholder Stock price appreciation.
-December 31, 2014, excluding reinvestment of dividends: Ball vs. S&P 500 1-year: 32.0% vs. 11.4%.
-Deposit Shares/RSUs value.
-Designed to promote executive financial investment in the Corporation, promote share ownership and provide long-term incentive for performance resulting in the creation of shareholder value.
+Stock price performance ending Restricted Stock/RSUs Designed to promote share ownership, provide a retention incentive and provide long-term incentive for the creation of shareholder value.
+Stock price appreciation.
+December 31, 2015, excluding reinvestment of dividends: Ball vs. S&P 500 1- year: 6.7% vs. (0.7%).
+Ball vs. S&P 500 3- year: 67.1% vs. 52.6%.
+Deposit Shares/RSUs Designed to promote executive financial investment in the Corporation, promote share ownership and provide long-term incentive for performance resulting in the creation of shareholder value.
 Attainment of required holding period and stock price appreciation.
-Ball vs. S&P 500 3- year: 90.9% vs. 74.6%.
-Performance- Contingent RSUs Designed to promote share ownership through the achievement of financial returns in excess of the Corporation's WACC over a 3-year period (2012-2014 award), or achievement of absolute EVA® dollar growth relative to compound growth rate targets over a 3-year period (2013-2015 award and 2014-2016 award).
-For awards beginning in 2013, actual absolute EVA® dollars, equal to or exceeding a future estimated absolute EVA® dollar target.
-For all NEOs, resulted in 100% vesting of the 2012-2014 PC-RSU award on February 4, 2015, based on actual ROAIC of 12.8% exceeding the WACC target of 6.3%.
+Performance- Contingent RSUs Designed to promote share ownership through the achievement of absolute EVA® dollar growth relative to compound growth rate targets over a 3-year period.
+Actual absolute EVA® dollars, equal to or exceeding a future estimated absolute EVA® dollar target.
+For all NEOs, except Mr. Bouts, resulted in vesting of the 2013- 2015 PC-RSU award on January 29, 2016, based on actual EVA® generated of \$180.6 million compared to our compound growth rate target of \$181.5 million (award equal to 95.5% of target).